Satoo, Edmonton: Residential development

 The neighbourhood is popular with young families, with roughly three out of ten residents in the neighbourhood being under the age of 20.
 Just under one in ten residents is over the age of 65, the age traditionally considered retirement age.

 According to the 2005 Municipal Census, approximately three out of four residences were single-family dwelling with the remainder being a mixture of duplexes and row houses.
 Most residences were built during the 1970s.
 Roughly four out of every five private dwellings are owner-occupied with the remainder being rented.
 The average number of persons per household is 3.1.

-Dan Knott Junior High School and Satoo Elementary School, both operated by the Edmonton Public School System are located in Satoo.
+kisêwâtisiwin Junior High School and Satoo Elementary School, both operated by the Edmonton Public School System are located in Satoo.